Field of Dreams: Field

-Music
+Soundtrack

 Leonard Bernstein was the first choice to compose the score for the film but he was overbooked.
 At first, James Horner was unsure if he could work on the film due to scheduling restrictions until he watched a rough cut and was so moved that he accepted the job of scoring it.
 Robinson had created a temp track which was disliked by Universal executives.
 When the announcement of Horner as composer was made, the executives felt more positive because they expected a big orchestral score, similar to Horner's work for An American Tail.
 Horner, in contrast, liked the temporary score, finding it "quiet and kind of ghostly".
 He decided to follow the idea of the temp track, creating an atmospheric soundtrack which would "focus on the emotions".
 The score was nominated for the Academy Award for Best Original Score but lost to the Alan Menken score for The Little Mermaid.
 In addition to Horner's score, portions of several pop songs are heard during the film.
 They are listed in the following order in the closing credits: